Apply for public housing

 When a suitable property becomes available and you have met conditions at the pre-tenancy interview, you will be contacted with a formal offer of a public housing property.

-To accept or refuse the offer, you will need to contact the allocations officer at your local local housing office within 24 hours of receiving the offer.
+To accept or refuse the offer, you will need to contact the allocations officer at your local housing office within 24 hours of receiving the offer.

 You can request to defer your application for up to six months, if you have reasonable grounds for doing so.